AmericanCouncils/AyamelResourceApiServer/src/Ayamel/ResourceBundle/README.md

 # AyamelResourceBundle #

 This bundle defines the base Resource objects and provides MongoDB mappings for data persistence, as well as custom repository classes for common operations.
+It also maps the models for JMS Serialization, and validation.
+There is some custom validation implemented for `FileReference` and `Relation` documents.

-It also provides a pluggable mechanism for deriving resource documents from external sources.
+It also provides a pluggable mechanism for deriving resource documents from URIs.

-## Todo list ##

-* Remove references to old validation stuff
-* implement bytes property of FileReference in API logic properly
-* Make HEAD requests on http/https URI/files to get mime/bytes info
-* Test Providers (where possible) and DelegatingProvider